 For further information please contact the Postgraduate Admissions Tutor for taught courses, Professor Tina K Ramnarine.

-Details of how to make your application to the MMus programme are available here
+Details of how to make your application to the MMus programme are available here.

 A unique opportunity to combine intensive high-level orchestral performance with the broader university experience is available on our Orchestral Scholarships programme, which is available for 2017 entry.
+A brochure about the scholarships is available here.

 Orchestral scholars will hold leadership positions with the College's Symphony and Chamber Orchestras and perform together as their own ensemble.